 The term Grande Marque (‘Great Brand’) represents international brand awareness, infallible reputation and unyielding customer loyalty.
 The term has a long history from inception, development and interpretation in the 21st century.
-Today, there are 24 Champagne Houses that are considered Les Grandes Marques and these are:
+Today, there are 24 Champagne Houses which are considered Les Grandes Marques and these are:

 Ayala, Billecart-Salmon, Bollinger, Canard-Duchêne, Deutz, Gosset, Charles Heidsieck, Heidsieck & Co Monopole, Krug, Lanson, Laurent-Perrier, Mercier, Moët & Chandon, GH Mumm, Joseph Perrier, Perrier-Jouët, Piper-Heidsieck, Pol Roger, Pommery, Louis Roederer, Ruinart, Salon, Taittinger and Veuve Clicquot.